Laniakea-elixir-it/Documentation/source/admin_documentation/ci_cd/cloud_images.rst

 ``images``
 ----------

 In the section ``images`` we describe the image to create.
+For each image that has to be created, a new section needs to be added.

-In the following we example of a galaxy cloud image is used.
+In the following, we report the example of the creation of a  galaxy cloud image:

 ::